sou7500/Atliq-Grand-Hotel-Chain-Business-Analysis/README.md

 * As the data is limited to 3 months, it was nearly impossible to find any trend/pattern in bookings and cancellation apart from the weekend/weekdays scenerio.

-* Thus it was decided to figure out performance metrics and Property ids/ Room category which are under performing and needs more focus or promotion.
+* Thus it was decided to calculate performance metrics by Property ids/ Room category which are under performing and needs more focus or promotion.

-* Calculations were made, & dashboard was prepared.
+* Metrics were calculated, variations in revenue highlighted & dashboard was prepared.

-* A storyline is prepared to highlight metrics and their effecton different properties.

 ### Explaining Dashboard
 #### Overall Revenue :-